karlkhalaf/text-parsing-project/README.md

 ### Milestone 3: Counting occurrences

-- Extend the matcher to count occurrences if feasible.
 - For each chunk and starting state, store both the end state and the number of final states reached.
 - Combine counts during reduction.
 - Add tests for repeated matches and boundary cases.